A permit to import is required for controlled substances & alternatives listed under the Kigali Amendment to the Montreal Protocol.

 The Cook Islands are a party to the Montreal Protocol on substances that deplete the ozone layer.

-The Montreal Protocol is a multilateral environment agreement that regulates and controls the production, trade and consumption of nearly 100 man-made substances referred to as Ozone Depleting Substances (ODS).
+The Montreal Protocol is a Multilateral Environment Agreement (MEA) that regulates and controls the production, trade and consumption of nearly 100 man-made substances referred to as Ozone Depleting Substances (ODS).

 The Cook Islands have taken extra measures to prohibit the importation of CFCs and HCFC refrigerants and based-equipment under the Environment (Montreal Protocol) Regulations 2021.